jotaefe0/Data-Science-Project/README.md

  - [x] Analyze Data ✅
  - [x] Create a ML model ✅
  - [x] Deploy model to production using Flask and Heroku ✅

+ TODO
  - [ ] Automate the process by scripting the scrapper to add new rows to the database and feed the ML model

- - Iterate over the process to improve the model!
+ - [ ] Iterate over the process to improve the model!
- - Improve the front end
+ - [ ] Improve the front end

 # Scope